How to Run a Successful Self-Employed Contracting Business

-Before you make the jump to becoming a contractor, perform a complete review of your finances and estimate your needs as closely as possible, then (if needed) consider possible sources of financing such as family, friends, or business loans from financial institutions (spoiler alert — it is virtually impossible to get financing for a new business from a bank unless you have sufficient collateral in the form of personal assets).
+Before you make the move to become a contractor, perform a complete review of your finances and estimate your needs as closely as possible, then (if needed) consider possible sources of financing, such as family, friends, or business loans from financial institutions (spoiler alert — it is virtually impossible to get financing for a new business from a bank unless you have sufficient collateral in the form of personal assets).

 Create a Business Plan

 Do you need a business plan?
-If, for example, you are in the fortunate position of being able to leave your current full-time job and be immediately rehired as a contractor, or are starting a business with clients already in place and no financing requirements, then perhaps not.
+If, for example, you are fortunate enough that you can leave your current full-time job and be immediately rehired as a contractor, or are starting a business with clients already in place and no financing requirements, then perhaps not.

 For most startup businesses, however, there are many reasons to have a business plan:

-- To forecast for future expansion such as acquiring new equipment, hire employees or subcontractors, etc.
+- To forecast future expansion such as acquiring new equipment, hiring employees or subcontractors, etc.

 Having a solid business plan and updating it on a regular basis gives you a blueprint for success.

 Before you open your doors and start taking on any clients as a contractor, you will need to:

 - Decide how your business will be legally structured—do you need to incorporate or can you operate as a sole-proprietorship?
 In many professions, being incorporated is a requirement.
 If you intend to incorporate, do so before signing any contracts with clients.